-“Fun to be had in watching the interplay of the stars”
+“Fun to be had in watching the interplay”

 The usual gang are all in place – O’Sullivan is joined by Paula Wilcox and Sally Thomsett as Robin’s flatmates Jo and Chrissy, with Brian Murphy and the superb Yootha Joyce as their landlords, the Ropers.